Roiyki/Persudoku/README.md

 ### Contributing:

-We encourage contributions!
+I encourage contributions!
 Fork the repository, make your changes, and create a pull request.

 ## Contact:

-For questions or feedback, feel free to reach out to us: [roy.tzahor1@gmail.com]
+For questions or feedback, feel free to reach out to us: [roiydonagi@gmail.com]